-- Several jurisdictions responded that insurance sold as ancillary business is exempted from licence/registration requirements if conditions are met. - Other jurisdictions indicated that such business requires a licence or registration, which may be subject to differentiated requirements. - In other jurisdictions a licence is not required where, for example: - Insurance is complementary to the primary product or service being supplied.
-In that case, evidence of knowledge relating to the products offered shall suffice. - A person whose business as an intermediary is incidental to some other business and is confined to the insurance of goods or services sold by that person, and the sale of insurance is part of a contract to provide goods or services.
+- Several jurisdictions responded that insurance sold as ancillary business is exempted from licence/registration requirements if conditions are met. - Other jurisdictions indicated that such business requires a licence or registration, which may be subject to differentiated requirements. - In other jurisdictions a licence is not required where, for example: - insurance is complementary to the primary product or service being supplied.
+In that case, evidence of knowledge relating to the products offered will suffice. - a person whose business as an intermediary is incidental to some other business and is confined to the insurance of goods or services sold by that person, and the sale of insurance is part of a contract to provide goods or services. - an insurer sells products through non-licensed distributors that are ancillary sellers.
+In that case, the insurer must draft a distribution guide describing the product, specifying the nature of the warranty, and clearly explaining the exclusions.
+This guide must be given to the client prior to the insurance product transaction. - o persons arrange insurance (where such insurance covers the risk of loss or damage to goods or services provided by that person) whose principal business is not that of insurance intermediation.